Python-SIP/sip/sphinx/command_line.rst

     .. versionadded:: 4.19.9

-    The qualified name of the private copy of the :mod:`sip` module.
-It should be of the form ``package.sip``.
-See also the :option:`--sip-module <configure.py --sip-module>` option of the
+    The fully qualified name of the private copy of the :mod:`sip` module.
-    installation script.
+    See also the :option:`--sip-module <configure.py --sip-module>` option of the installation script.

 .. cmdoption:: -o